 Red blood cells play an important role in your health by carrying fresh oxygen throughout the body.
-The oxygen gives your blood its bright red color.

 Red blood cells are round with a flattish, indented center, like doughnuts without a hole.
-Your health care provider can check on the size, shape, and health of your red blood cells using tests, such as the complete blood count screening.
+Your healthcare provider can check on the size, shape, and health of your red blood cells using tests, such as the complete blood count screening.